Determining Number and Cost of Generalized Mycielskian Graphs

 We will see that for most graphs, the only automorphisms of $\mu(G)$ are those induced by automorphisms of $G$.
-Making this more precise will involve a discussion of twin vertices.
-Recall from the introduction that two vertices $x$ and $y$ are called twins if they have precisely the same set of neighbors.
+Making this more precise involves a discussion of twin vertices.
+Recall from the introduction that vertices $x$ and $y$ are called twins if they have precisely the same set of neighbors.
 It is possible to have a collection of three or more mutually twin vertices.
-If two vertices of $G$ are twins, it is straightforward to show that exchanging the twins and fixing the remaining vertices is an an automorphism of $G$.
-Furthermore, also recall from the introduction that a set $S$ is a determining set for $G$ if the only automorphism that fixes the elements of $S$ pointwise is the trivial automorphism.
+If two vertices of $G$ are twins, then it is straightforward to show that exchanging the twins and fixing the remaining vertices is an automorphism of $G$.
+Recall from the introduction that a vertex set $S$ is a determining set for $G$ if the only automorphism that fixes the elements of $S$ pointwise is the trivial automorphism.
 Thus, every determining set must contain all but one representative from every collection of mutually twin vertices.

 The following are some structural observations about relationships between twins in $G$ and twins in $\mu(G)$.